Press "Enter" to skip to content

 But renting and selling didn’t scratch Howard’s entrepreneurial itch deep enough and he suddenly realized he had almost everything he needed to create a new Wine Country tourist attraction.
 Take people on tours of Sonoma Valley’s world-class vineyards, historic landmarks, tasting rooms and country estates.

-So Howard went all in, with some investment help he acquired more tricycles, mapped out a variety of tours – some lasting three hours, some going five hours – partnered with wineries and vineyards, hired some staff and seems to have tutored all of them with every conceivable bit of interesting Sonoma Valley history.
+So Howard went all in, with some investment help he acquired more tricycles, mapped out a variety of tours – some lasting up to five hours – partnered with wineries and vineyards, hired some staff and seems to have tutored all of them with every conceivable bit of interesting Sonoma Valley history.
 Howard himself can rattle off dates, names, places and historical trivia with the best of them.
 Now, four years in, he’s exposed some 8,000 visitors from all over the country and the world, to the low-speed, close-to-the ground experience of navigating narrow Wine Country lanes, touring the area’s historic touch stones – the Vallejo home, the Mission, iconic wineries, famous artisans like Vella Cheese Company, the mansions and sprawling estates.
 He even has permission from at least one vineyard owner to pick the post-harvest leavings in a chardonnay and pinot vineyard.
 That experience was enough to thrill a couple from Massachusetts who had never been here before.

 The touring tricycles are governed to a top speed of 18 miles per hour, a perfect speed for absorbing Sonoma ambiance.
 There are two different tours – lasting two hours or five hours – and Howard packs them full of low-key, laid-back adventure.
 Each tour includes tasting room stops, for which Howard provides charcuterie plates, but customers pay for their wine.